tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 A manual process is next:

-1. Go to the offical Go website and install the language.
+1. Go to the official Go website and install the language.
 [Guide](https://golang.org/doc/install)
 2. You probably have Git installed already if you are reading this, but if not here is a [guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 3. Do 'brew install hugo' or `sudo apt-get install hugo` (Sorry windows, you have it's own path)